 Epiphysiodesis is used in patients with a difference between the lengths of their legs (or occasionally, their arms).
 By reducing the rate of growth of the longer leg, it allows the shorter leg to catch up so that by the time you have finished growing, your legs are essentially the same length.

-The procedure is performed under a general anaesthetic.
+The procedure is performed as a day case under a general anaesthetic.
 The growth plate is identified using x-ray and a small incision is made at each side of the growth plate (on the medial and lateral sides, normally a short distance above or below the knee).
-If a permanent growth arrest is required, a drill is used to open the growth plate and the cartilage layer where bone is formed is removed using a curette; if the growth arrest is planned to be temporary, either a screw or a plate and screws are inserted.
-After surgery, the wounds are closed with absorbable sutures and, in the knee and ankle, a wool and crepe bandage is used to wrap the leg.
+If a permanent growth arrest is required, a drill is inserted into the growth plate which damages the cartilage layer.
+This damaged layer is then removed with a curette.
+After surgery, the wounds are closed with absorbable sutures and in the knee and ankle, a wool and crepe bandage is used to wrap the leg.

-Simple painkillers like paracetamol or ibuprofen are usually all that is needed but in patients with severe pain a small dose of opiate may be necessary on the first postoperative night.
-No strong painkillers are usually necessary on discharge home.
+Simple painkillers like paracetamol or ibuprofen are usually all that is needed but in patients with severe pain a small dose of opiate may be necessary during the first few hours after the operation.

 Postoperatively the patient is allowed to fully bear weight.
 Crutches may be provided for comfort but should not be needed for more than a few (5-7) days.